PwanPwannn/Math156-Machine-Learning-Project-Handwritten-Number-Recognition_Runpeng_William_Jiawei/README.md

 ## Prerequisites
 To run this project, you'll need:
 - Python 3.9 or later
-- Anaconda or a similar environment manager (recommended)
+- Anaconda or a similar environment manager (strongly recommended)

 ### Setting Up the Environment
 1. **Create and activate a new virtual environment** using Anaconda: